hooh-hooah/AI_Tips/docs/prepping/clothing-mesh.md

 Check if you've correctly exported the model from the 3D Modeling Software.

-Especially for blender users, include the armature, mesh, and armature modifier to an exported FBX file, or it likely won't work.
+Especially for blender users, include the Armature, mesh, and armature modifier to an exported FBX file, or it likely won't work.

 If you failed to export the model once, the unity engine would think that your model is not the model with the bones.